Since 1997 RTS, LLC has provided continuing education to Exercise Professionals.

 Determine Your Own Entry Level

-The RTS programs have progressed from a single 5 day course in 1997 to multiple levels of courses from a four day Level 1, to the 20 day Level 3 (formerly mastery; comprised of 5 4-day modules).
+The RTS programs have progressed from a single 5 day course in 1997 to multiple levels of courses including the four day internationally based RTS1, to the 100 hour online lecture/12 day hands-on RTS3.

 We offer educational courses and programs nationally and internationally which allow us to further our mission of changing the perception and delivery of exercise by bringing substance and objectivity to how we study, teach, and apply exercise idiosyncratically to each individual client or patient for whom we accept responsibility.

 Are you committed to extremely advanced learning?
 In very specialized study within field of that typically requires a commitment to traveling.
-(50% of RTSm students are international; one even learned English just to come to RTSm!)
+(50% of RTS3 students are international; one even learned English just to come to RTS3!)

-If logistics or your level of commitment don't allow keep you within a tighter geographical radius, there are L2 courses in many regionally and expanding annually.
+If logistics or your level of commitment don't allow keep you within a tighter geographical radius, there are RTS2 courses in many regionally and expanding annually.

 Your Expectations Define Your RTS Experience

 Ultimately, your experience with RTS, will be determined first and foremost by the attitude and filter with which you attend.
-Attendees at various levels of RTS have include NBA strength coaches, university professors, Specialty Certified DPT's, MD's, DC's, high school coaches, celebrity trainers, "master" trainers, recently certified personal trainers, Pilates instructors, yoga teachers, etc. Exercise Mechanics and delivery transcends all versions and levels of exercise.
+Attendees of RTSm have include NBA and NFL strength coaches, university professors, Specialty Certified DPT's, MD's, DC's, high school coaches, "celebrity trainers", "master" trainers, recently certified personal trainers, Pilates instructors, yoga teachers, etc. Exercise Mechanics and delivery transcends all versions and levels of exercise.
 Be open and you will walk away with new skills and insights that can help evolve your decision making process... if you so choose.

 The Bottom Line